gchi66/pailin-abroad/lesson_docs/en/level_1.md

 #### PHRASES & VERBS

+LET’S SEE

+*
+Let’s see
-Let’s see = (said when you’re trying to remember something or are thinking carefully)
+Said when you’re trying to remember something or are thinking carefully

+*
-* Next Sunday, let’s see, I’ve got to pick up my sister from the airport.
+Next Sunday, let’s see, I’ve got to pick up my sister from the airport.

+*
-* Let’s see, how long did it take to get to Vegas last time?
+Let’s see, how long did it take to get to Vegas last time?
+COME BACK

+*
-Come back = (to return)
+Come back
+To return to a place

+*
-* I want to come back to Thailand next year.
+I want to come back to Thailand next year.

+*
-* What time did you come back last night?
+What time did you come back last night?
+SURE!

+*
+Sure!
-Sure! = (an enthusiastic way of saying ‘Yes’)
+An enthusiastic way of saying ‘Yes’

+*
-* Luke: Could you help me translate these sentences into Thai?
+Luke: Could you help me translate these sentences into Thai?
 Pailin: Sure!

 <span style="text-decoration:underline;">See more uses of ‘Sure’</span>

 #### PRACTICE